matthewgroves/avalon/project_plan.md

 	- Agents now properly use role knowledge and deduce from patterns.

 ## 6. Next Steps
-1. **Immediate**: Add discussion/communication layer for richer agent interactions.
+1. **In Progress**: Phase 12 - Add discussion/communication layer for richer agent interactions.
 2. Implement agent memory system to track conversation history and patterns.
 3. Add observability tools for analyzing agent decision quality.
 4. Experiment with different models and prompt strategies for optimal play.